-The Environmental Sciences Institutes offers opportunities for advanced study and research leading to the Master of Science degree in Environmental Sciences.
+The School of the Environment offers opportunities for advanced study and research leading to the Master of Science degree in Environmental Sciences.
 The Master of Science degree is awarded to candidates who display an in-depth understanding of the subject matter by successfully completing the program of study and who demonstrate the ability to make significant contributions to their field of study.

-The graduate studies committee comprised of graduate faculty and department administrators will be responsible for recommending acceptance into the program and for assigning advisors.
+The Graduate Studies Committee comprised of graduate faculty and department administrators will be responsible for recommending acceptance into the program and for assigning advisors.
 Teaching assistantships, research assistantships, and tuition waivers are available; however students must make a separate request through application.